japila-books/spark-sql-internals/docs/physical-operators/DataSourceV2ScanExec.md

 supportsBatch: Boolean
 ----

-NOTE: `supportsBatch` is part of link:spark-sql-ColumnarBatchScan.adoc#supportsBatch[ColumnarBatchScan Contract] to control whether the physical operator supports link:spark-sql-vectorized-parquet-reader.adoc[vectorized decoding] or not.
+NOTE: `supportsBatch` is part of spark-sql-ColumnarBatchScan.md#supportsBatch[ColumnarBatchScan Contract] to control whether the physical operator supports spark-sql-vectorized-parquet-reader.md[vectorized decoding] or not.

-`supportsBatch` is enabled (`true`) only when the <<reader, DataSourceReader>> is a link:spark-sql-SupportsScanColumnarBatch.adoc[SupportsScanColumnarBatch] with the link:spark-sql-SupportsScanColumnarBatch.adoc#enableBatchRead[enableBatchRead] flag enabled.
+`supportsBatch` is enabled (`true`) only when the <<reader, DataSourceReader>> is a spark-sql-SupportsScanColumnarBatch.md[SupportsScanColumnarBatch] with the spark-sql-SupportsScanColumnarBatch.md#enableBatchRead[enableBatchRead] flag enabled.

-NOTE: link:spark-sql-SupportsScanColumnarBatch.adoc#enableBatchRead[enableBatchRead] flag is enabled by default.
+NOTE: spark-sql-SupportsScanColumnarBatch.md#enableBatchRead[enableBatchRead] flag is enabled by default.

 `supportsBatch` is disabled (i.e. `false`) otherwise.